jclo/kadoo/README.md

 The IIFE modules are connected together by the links that replace the `import` and `export` statements.

-When you look at the resulting output, you can see that your code is almost not altered. `Kadoo` adds just two lines at the top of your library in addition to the links that replace the `import` and `export` keywords.
+When you look at the resulting output, you can see that your code is almost unaltered. `Kadoo` adds just two lines at the top of your library in addition to the links that replace the `import` and `export` keywords.

 [ES6Kadoo](https://www.npmjs.com/package/@mobilabs/es6kadoo) is a boilerplate that allows you writing libraries that rely on `Kadoo`.